Interface Overview

 Design Explorer

-In SIMBA, a single project file can contain multiple designs, results, and test benches.
+In SIMBA, a single project file can contain multiple designs, results, test benches and scripts.

 Circuit Editor